 The May 2001 eight-year senior notes were issued in an aggregate principal amount of \$350.0 million.
-The eight-year senior notes issued under the supplemental indenture will be initially issued in an aggregate principal amount of \$350.0 million.
-The May 2001 eight-year senior notes and the eight-year senior notes issued under the supplemental indenture will be treated as a single class for all purposes under the indenture for the eight-year senior notes.
-Subject to the limitations set forth under "-- Certain Covenants -- Incurrence of Indebtedness and Issuance of Preferred Stock," Charter Holdings may issue additional eight-year senior notes under the indenture for the eight-year senior notes from time to time.
-The May 2001 eight-year senior notes, the eight-year senior notes issued under the supplemental indenture and any additional eight-year senior notes subsequently issued under the indenture for the eight-year senior notes would be treated as a single class for all purposes under such indenture.
-For purposes of this description, references to the eight-year senior notes include the May 2001 eight-year senior notes, the eight-year senior notes issued under the supplemental indenture and any additional eight-year senior notes subsequently issued under the indenture for the eight-year senior notes.
+The original eight-year senior notes issued under the supplemental indenture were initially issued in an aggregate principal amount of \$350.0 million.
+The May 2001 eight-year senior notes and the new eight-year senior notes to be issued under the supplemental indenture will be treated as a single class for all purposes under the indenture for the eight-year senior notes.
+Subject to the limitations set forth under "-- Certain Covenants -- Incurrence of Indebtedness and Issuance of Preferred Stock," Charter Holdings may issue additional eight-year senior notes under the indenture for the eight-year senior notes (and a new supplemental indenture) from time to time.
+The May 2001 eight-year senior notes, the eight-year senior notes issued under the supplemental indentures and any additional eight-year senior notes subsequently issued under the indenture for the eight-year senior notes (and a new supplemental indenture) would be treated as a single class for all purposes under such indenture.
+For purposes of this description, references to the eight-year senior notes include the May 2001 eight-year senior notes, the eight-year senior notes issued under the supplemental indentures and any additional eight-year senior notes subsequently issued under the indenture for the eight-year senior notes (and a new supplemental indenture).

 TEN-YEAR SENIOR NOTES.
-The ten-year senior notes will be issued in denominations of \$1,000 and integral multiples of \$1,000.
-The ten-year senior notes will mature on May 15, 2011.
+The new ten-year senior notes will be issued in denominations of \$1,000 and integral multiples of \$1,000.
+The new ten-year senior notes will mature on May 15, 2011.

-Interest on the new ten-year senior notes will accrue at the rate of 10.000% per annum and will be payable semi-annually in arrears on May 15 and November 15, commencing on November 15, 2002.
+Interest on the new ten-year senior notes will accrue at the rate of 10.000% per annum and will be payable semi-annually in arrears on each May 15 and November 15, commencing on November 15, 2002.
 The issuers will make each interest payment to the holders of record of the ten-year senior notes on the immediately preceding May 1 and November 1.